ONSdigital/ons-schema-definitions/docs/electronic_questionnaire_to_downstream.rst

   ``case_type``
     The type of case (e.g. ``B`` | ``BI``) ``started_at``
-    The datetime of the first answer saved in a survey ``submitted_at``
+    The datetime of the first answer saved in the survey the response is for ``submitted_at``
-    The datetime of submission by the respondent ``launch_language_code``
+    The datetime of the submitted survey response or feedback by the respondent ``launch_language_code``
     The language code that the questionnaire was launched with (e.g. en | cy | ga | eo) ``submission_language_code``